 Playing Away (1987) -To mark the conclusion of their "Third World Week" celebration, a cricket team in a small English village invites a black cricket team from South London to a charity game with comical results.
 Comedy, 98 min., DVD, dir: Horace Ove.

 Playing With Fire (2000) - Riana Robert (Vanessa Williams) tries to dissuade her younger sister Camille (Tangi Miller) from stealing a priceless gold African artifact from Ghana.
 Drama, 90 min., DVD, dir: Roy Campanella II.

 Pocketbook, The (1982) - In this adaptation of a Langston Hughes short story, a young man decides to snatch an older woman's pocketbook.
 The lady, having won the tussle for her pocketbook, takes the sharp-dressed thief home for food and a lecture and ends up giving him money anyway.
 Drama, 12 min., 16mm, dir: Billy Woodberry.

 Poetic Justice (1993) - Lucky (Tupac Shakur), a street-wise mailman, and Justice (Janet Jackson) are a mismatched pair pushed together on a road trip from south central Los Angeles to Oakland.
 Joe Torry plays Chicago; Regina King appears as Iesha, Chicago's girlfriend.
-Drama, 109 min., VHS, dir: John Singleton.
+Drama, 109 min., VHS, DVD, dir: John Singleton.

 Politics of the Civil Rights Movement (1997) - The C-SPAN Majic Bus Civil Rights Tour and the Martin Luther King Jr. Center for Nonviolent Social Change sponsored this C-SPAN production about the Civil Rights Movement in Atlanta with Julian Bond and Douglas G. Brinkley on March 29, 1997.
 Television, 82 min., DVD, dir: n/a.